 Irrespective of the packaging design you go for, the common theme across designs for baby products seems to be anything that shows innocence, tells a bold visual story, and is straightforward enough to not confuse new parents.

-With a label management solution like Artwork Flow, you can ensure your designers bring together all the elements you require from the brand logo to category color and product benefits accurately and also collaborate with your print vendor to ensure the final labels match what the team initially had in mind.
+With a label management solution like & brand asset management software Artwork Flow, you can ensure your designers bring together all the elements you require from the brand logo to category color and product benefits accurately and also collaborate with your print vendor to ensure the final labels match what the team initially had in mind.

-With the right kind of creative collaboration, your product’s packaging too will be something to go goo goo gaga over!
+With the right kind of workflow automation, your product’s packaging too will be something to go goo goo gaga over!